 Please note that we are suggesting these ways only for people who want to evaluate the software for more than 30 days and then buy the software.
 It is always recommended to buy a software if you like it.
 This will help the developers keep the software up to date.

 The best way to use the software in extended evaluation is to contact the software vendor and ask them for an extended evaluation time.
 They will most probably entertain your request and give you some extended evaluation time.

 Reinstall the software/Reset Date and Time

 The easiest way to reset a trial version of the software is that you can uninstall it and then re-install it again.
 This will reset the trial version.
 Most modern software use advanced techniques and will not allow you to reset the trial version of the software even after re-installation.

 Usually trial software will save their licensing information in a registry key or a file on the hard drive.
-Most third party uninstaller tools will include a registry monitor and a file monitor.
-They will save each and every action performed by the installer of the trial software.
-You can then uninstall the trial software using the third party uninstaller which will delete all the registry entries and files created by the trial software.
+Most third-party uninstaller tools will include a registry monitor and a file monitor.
+They will save every action performed by the installer of the trial software.
+You can then uninstall the trial software using the third-party uninstaller which will delete all the registry entries and files created by the trial software.

 You may try out some free apps like Revo Uninstaller, Glary Utilities and GeekUninstaller.
 You may also try out more powerful commercial apps like Total Uninstall or Your Uninstaller.
 If the trial software uses the Internet to get the licensing info, you may block Internet access for that particular program.

 Backup and restore registry

 If you haven’t installed the software yet and you’re sure that the software uses the Windows Registry to save its licensing information, you can backup the registry and then restore it when the software is about to expire.